yorkie/yorkie.github.io/posts/how-i-do-add-subview-in-angular.md

 Subview in angular 1.0 is still an issue to perplex someone, if you are someone in this case, you can direct to use [ui-router](https://github.com/angular-ui/ui-router), which should be inspired by react's state.

-But here what I wanna share is a very small way, which you mustn't download any code from internet or learn much more docs, to implement this sub-view or sub-router by using angular directive with getter in ES6(correct me if wrong, sending email: yorkiefixer@gmail.com or hack my site).
+But here what I wanna share is a very small way, which you mustn't download any code from the Internet or learn much more docs, to implement this sub-view or sub-router by using angular directive with getter in ES6(correct me if wrong, sending email: yorkiefixer@gmail.com or hack my site).

 Okay, Let's start from a simple html: